 7f.
 FAI (Field Aligned Irregularities)

 Field Aligned Irregularities is the most unpredictable propagation mode.
 It appears at the same altitude as the E-layer, when ions are being driven together by the EGF, into a small cloud of ions (from several meters in length and width, up to several kilometers).
-At a certain point the density is high enough, to produce a MUF that reaches over 200 MHz.
-It can appear at every time of the day.
-Its appears as very short openings, with mostly strong signals.
+At a certain point the density is high enough, to set a MUF that reaches over 200 MHz.
+It could appear at any time of the day.
+Enabling very short openings, with mostly strong signals.
 Usually the signals have strong QSB.
-FAI openings can last seconds up to minutes.
+FAI openings last seconds up to minutes.

 73 de PA9X Jean-Paul